 “When?” he asked.

-Okay, apparently small talk was over.
+Apparently, small talk was over.
 We agreed on a Friday in the future.
-We met, we had a drink, actually I had two drinks – two pints of beer in fact — to kill the pain of our conversation which wasn’t an actual conversation but more my asking questions and Allan mumbling into his salad with his head bent over.
+We met, we had a drink, actually, I had two drinks – two pints of beer in fact — to kill the pain of our conversation which wasn’t an actual conversation but more my asking questions and Allan mumbling into his salad with his head bent over.
 This must be the old of old, ornery, and obscene.
 Halfway through the date, I decided I would not be going out with him again.
-We didn’t have enough in common and whomever had shown up in my office a week and a half ago was not the same man who showed up for this date.
+We didn’t have enough in common and whoever had shown up in my office a week and a half ago was not the same man who showed up for this date.